System Security Assurance: A Systematic Literature Review: Related Works and the Need of This Survey

 \section{Related Works and the Need of This Survey}

 In the past, very limited surveys have been published related to system security assurance.
-However, no dedicated work can be found that consider detailed and systematic study covering processes and activities involved in system security assurances.
+However, no dedicated works that consider detailed and systematic study covering processes and activities involved in system security assurances could be found.
 In this section, the existing surveys have been summarized and compared with our work.
 As observed in the literature, most of the works do not follow the systematic methodology in conducting the literature review.
 These works are either focused on a specific application domain or considered only limited aspects of the security assurance process.
 Summary of the topic covered in the existing literature, their contributions and limitations are given in Table 1.
 The enhancement made in our work is also given in this table.

 Choi and Yoo \cite{choi2009software} conducted a study on software assurance and discussed the critical security flaws and vulnerabilities related to software installation and software execution.
 They proposed a system for software assurance.
 This study incorporates some issues related to software security.
 This study considered the researches carried by limited government agencies and research institutes.